dphelps/healthcare-demo/README.md

 ## Credit

-This material comes from a workship presented at MozFest2015 by
+This material comes from a workship presented at MozFest2015 and has contributions by Alistair Johnson, Tom Pollard, and Matt Zeunert.